DemocracyDevelopers/raire-service/README.md

 # raire-java
 Java implementation of RAIRE

 PreReq: Java, Maven.
-The main part of the code compiles with Java 11.
-However, the Springboot tests require at least Java 17.
+This requires Java at least version 11 and has been tested with Java 18.

 ## Running the raire service